OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

       During the update you will be asked which packages may be overwritten.

-      To ensure that only compatible and tested packages are installed and to avoid inconsistencies and malfunctions caused by incorrectly implemented modules or themes, you must confirm the queries with :technicalname:`Yes`.
+      To ensure that only compatible and tested packages are installed and to avoid inconsistencies and malfunctions caused by incorrectly implemented modules or themes, confirm the queries with :technicalname:`Yes`.

-      Recommendations:

-      * If you use the extension capabilities of OXID eShop, follow the instructions in the `developer documentation <https://docs.oxid-esales.com/developer/en/latest/development/modules_components_themes/>`_.
+      Recommendation: If you use the extension capabilities of OXID eShop, in the developer documentation, follow the instructions under `Project wide development, modules, themes and components <https://docs.oxid-esales.com/developer/en/latest/development/modules_components_themes/>`_.

    .. code:: bash

       composer update --no-dev

-   .. important:: After this step, OXID eShop Compilation 7 and all modules delivered with the compilation will be installed but not yet activated.
+   Result: With this step, OXID eShop Compilation 7 and all modules delivered with the compilation are installed.
+Note that they are not yet activated.

 #.
 Migrate the database.
    |br|